Skip to content

 --data '{ "processParam": { "scenario": "FullAuth" } }'

-Please note that the request demonstrated above doesn't contain any data, so you won't receive any results from Regula Web Service if you run it.
+The request above demonstrates only the structure that should be followed, but doesn't contain any data, so you won't receive any results from the Regula Web Service if you run it.

 Example